brcallister/CS6110_FinalProject/README.md

 ## Input

 Input files are expected in the `input` directory, and in the following format:
   - The first line of the file should contain two numbers, separated by a single space.
-These numbers correspond to the number of rows and columns in the map, respectively. (i.e. `5 8` for a file that has 5 rows and 8 columns)
+These numbers correspond to the number of columns and rows in the map, respectively. (i.e. `5 8` for a file that has 5 columns and 8 rows)
   - After that, each line will hold the map data:
       - `X` represents a Wall
       - `O` represents an Exit
+      - `E` represents an Exit Sign, which acts as a wall with a sign on it, guiding agents to the exit
+      - `b` represents an Agent, with an initial strategy of "Betray"
+      - `c` represents an Agent, with an initial strategy of "Cooperate"
       - Empty spaces represent locations where agents can freely traverse
-  - Extra whitespace or newlines are ignored
   - See [this input file](input/Debug1.txt) for an example

 ## Output